test388/nycicarusdev/_posts/resources/2015-07-20-bootcamp-workout.md

 title: "Bootcamp Workout Sessions"
 categories: resources
 description: "Challenge yourself with this fast- paced, calorie-blasting workout, usng the traditional Boot Camp style approach."
+excerpt: "Challenge yourself with this fast- paced, calorie-blasting workout, usng the traditional Boot Camp style approach.
+Boot Camp is geared toward all fitness levels.
+Modifications are always offered for the beginner to the advanced and you can start at your your own level."
 modified: 2015-07-20T11:57:41-04:00
 tags: [Free events , Athletics]
 comments: true